-For the protection of terrestrial resources, PG&E: maintains wildlife protection facilities on Existing Project canals, including fencing, wooden crossings, and escape ramps; provided partial funding for the purchase of Butte Creek House Ecological Reserve (Butte Creek House), funded meadow restoration Existing Projects at Butte Creek House, and installed five waterfowl nesting platforms at the Butter Creek House; and implements the March 2003 Valley Elderberry Longhorn Beetle (VELB) Conservation Program.^{7,8} The VELB Conservation Program requires PG&E to conduct pre-construction surveys, where necessary, and provide educational training for construction crews responsible for operation and maintenance activities.
+For the protection of terrestrial resources, PG&E: maintains wildlife protection facilities on Existing Project canals, including fencing, wooden crossings, and escape ramps; provided partial funding for the purchase of Butte Creek House Ecological Reserve (Butte Creek House), funded meadow restoration Existing Projects at Butte Creek House and installed five waterfowl nesting platforms at the Butter Creek House; and implements the March 2003 Valley Elderberry Longhorn Beetle (VELB) Conservation Program.
+The VELB Conservation Program requires PG&E to conduct pre-construction surveys, where necessary, and provide educational training for construction crews responsible for operation and maintenance activities.

-Butte Creek House is land acquired by CDFW in accordance with revised Article 39 Section III C of the existing license (expired in 2009, but continues under annual extensions), for the protection and/or mitigation of the existing Existing Project's effects on fish and wildlife resources.
+Butte Creek House property was acquired by CDFW in accordance with revised Article 39 Section III C of the existing license (expired in 2009, but continues under annual extensions), for the protection and/or mitigation of the existing Existing Project's effects on fish and wildlife resources.
 Also, in accordance with Article 39, Section III C of the existing license PG&E provided funding to CDFW for the acquisition of the lands located within Butte Creek House and provides annual funding for the development and management of wet meadow habitat at Butte Creek House.
-Management includes maintenance of existing measures and implementation of measures proposed by CDFW for the protection of wet measures and implementation of wet meadow habitat (CDFG 1986).
+Management includes maintenance of existing measures and implementation of measures proposed by CDFW for the protection of wet meadow habitat located in Butte Creek House.
+Management does not include measures for acquisition or development of additional wet meadow habitat (CDFG 1986).